xelber/laravel-events/readme.md

 php artisan queue:work
 ```
 Will activate the worker.
-NotifyUserExpiredReg::handle is set to Laravel Notification API to send an email
+NotifyUserExpiredReg::handle is set to use Laravel Notification API to send an email